apelletm/apelletm.github.io/sources/content/home.rst

    :alt: picture of Alice Pellet--Mary
    :align: right

 Since November 2019, I am a post-doctoral researcher in the `COSIC team <https://www.esat.kuleuven.be/cosic/>`_ of KU Leuven, under the supervision of `Frederik Vercauteren <https://www.esat.kuleuven.be/cosic/people/frederik-vercauteren/>`_.
-I am currently working on algorithms to find short vectors in structured lattices.
+I am interested in lattice based cryptography, and more specifically in algorithms to compute short vectors in structured lattices.

 From September 2016 to October 2019, I was a PhD student in the `LIP <http://www.ens-lyon.fr/LIP/>`_ laboratory, ENS de Lyon, under the direction of `Damien Stehlé <http://perso.ens-lyon.fr/damien.stehle/>`_.
 During my PhD, I worked on structured lattices, as well as cryptanalysis of obfuscators and multilinear maps.